 A proud mother and her baby at Aleppo in April 2010

-When Cilicia and Upper Mesopotamia were part of the Ottoman Empire many towns were part of the vilayet (region/province) of Aleppo, in today's northern Syria; after Constantinople and Cairo, Aleppo was the largest city of the Ottoman Empire.
+When Upper Mesopotamia was part of the Ottoman Empire many towns were included in the vilayet (region/province) of Aleppo, in today's northern Syria; after Constantinople and Cairo, Aleppo was the largest city of the Ottoman Empire.

 A donkey enjoys a moment of rest among the ruins of Cyrrhus

-They may not attract thousands of visitors, they may not be marked with three stars in tourist guides, they may not be included in the UNESCO World Heritage List, yet some minor archeological sites of the region are well worth a visit, also because of the countryside surrounding the ancient ruins.
+They may not attract thousands of visitors, they may not be marked with three stars in tourist guides, they may not be included in the UNESCO World Heritage List, yet some minor archeological sites of the region are well worth a visit, also because of the countryside surrounding the ancient ruins, similar to what occurs in Tunisia.

 The lake caused by the Ataturk Dam on the River Euphrates south of Nemrut Dagi